 There is a lot of conversation lately on the importance of the Millennial Generation, also known as Generation Y. And this conversation is an extremely critical one for church leaders to engage in—and understand—in order to effectively reach the Millennials in their communities.

 After all, this generation is not like any other.
 With birth years spanning the early 1980’s through the early 2000’s, the Millennials have been raised in a time of widening educational opportunities, increased global awareness, and accelerated technological advancement, including the rise of virtual communities through a multitude of social networking sites.
-No other generation has experienced such a rapidly-changing world, or the opportunities and challenges such dramatic changes present.
+(Study originally found on the following website: https://www.whitehouse.gov/

 Another trait of the Millennial generation, and one that is of utmost importance to pastors and lay leaders, is found in a recently published article on inc.com, which states that Millennials “Remain detached from institutions…” And unfortunately, according to recent research, this detachment also extends to the Church.